 Navigating expungement can be confusing and full of pitfalls; that’s why you need an attorney on your side who is experienced in this area.

 If you have previously been convicted of a crime in the State of Ohio and would like to investigate whether or not this charge and conviction can be removed (expunged) from your record, then you should contact us for a consultation.

-The attorneys at Dungan & LeFevre experienced in this area include: Jack Hemm, Steven Justice, James Brookshire or Michael Rieman.
+The attorneys at Dungan & LeFevre experienced in this area include: Jack Hemm, Steven Justice, and James Brookshire.
 Contact one of these attorneys today to learn how you can begin to work toward rebuilding your freedom.